ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ## Introduction

-In this learning path, you will use sampling to determine CPython program "hot" locations provided by frequencies of PMU events specified by the user.
+You will use sampling to determine CPython program "hot" locations provided by frequencies of PMU events specified by the user.

 There are basically two models for using performance monitoring hardware:
 * the counting model, for obtaining aggregate counts of occurrences of special events